m0smith/malabar-mode/README.md

 ### But there is more:

-- Tight integration with [Maven][]; if fact, so tight that if you're not using Maven (why?) you should not consider malabar-mode.
+- Tight integration with [Maven](http://maven.apache.org/).
+If
+  you're not using Maven, you should not consider malabar-mode.

-- A [Groovy][] console for rapid prototyping and exploratory programming
+- A [Groovy](http://groovy.codehaus.org/) console for rapid prototyping and exploratory programming

-- [JUnit][] integration, both for running tests standalone and through Maven
+- [JUnit](http://www.junit.org/) integration, both for running tests standalone and through Maven

 - Import help; import one class or all needed classes in the buffer (with prompting if the class name is ambiguous)